kaylamcintyre1322/threat-detection-tool/README.md

 # Threat Detection Tool

 ## Overview

-This project is a Python-based threat intelligence tool that analyzes SHA-256 file hashes by cross-referencing them against VirusTotal and MalwareBaazar.
-It identifies malicious files and extracts key indicators of compromise such as detection scores, malware families, and detection engine results.
+Python-based threat intelligence tool that analyzes SHA-256 file hashes by cross-referencing them against VirusTotal and MalwareBaazar.
+It identifies malicious files and extracts key indicators of compromise (IOC's) such as detection scores, malware families, and antivirus engine results.
 This tool generates a structured report that supports further analysis.

 ## Features
 Generates a structure threat intelligence report that:
 - Retrieves detection score (e.g., 36/70)
-- Identifies the name and type of Malware
+- Identifies the name and type of Malware family (e.g., Mirai)
+- extracts decriptive tags
+- lists antivirus engines that flagged the file

 ## Tools and Environment
 - Python